2 teens arrested in NJ pizza delivery man's murder

 Almonte-Moore was pronounced dead at St. Joseph's University Medical Center.

 DeJesus and Nunez are charged with first-degree murder, robbery and unlawful possession of a weapon.
+They pleaded not guilty.

+Authorities say a 16-year-old has also been arrested in the case and charged with murder.
+The teen's name has not been released.

 The Passaic County Prosecutor's Office asks anyone with additional information about this incident to contact us on our tips line at 1-877-370-PCPO or tips@passaiccountynj.org or contact the Clifton Police Detective Bureau at 973-470-5908.